hphelion/docs.hpcloud.com/apispecs/swift/ga/hp-object-storage-api.md

 * *marker* - (Optional) - String - Given a string value _x_, return container names greater in value than the specified marker.

 * *format* - (optional) - String - Specify either `json` or `xml` to return the respective serialized response.
 You may alternativly specify the required type in the *Accept* request header.

 **Data Parameters**

-This call does not require a request body.
+This operation does not require a request body.

 **Success Response**

 On success, the response body contains a list of the containers.
+A 204 (No Content) HTTP return code is passed back if the account has no containers.

 **Status Code**